Updated: Mar 9

 "Well?" the Baron demanded "The fool answered us, Baron!"
 "Whenever did an Atreides refuse the opportunity for a gesture?" the Baron asked.
 "Well, what does he say?"
 "He's most uncouth, Baron.
 Addresses you as 'Harkonnen'- no 'Sire et Cher Cousin', no title, nothing."
 "It's a good name," the Baron growled, and his voice betrayed his impatience.
 "What does dear Leto say?"
 "He says: 'Your offer of a meeting is refused.
 I have ofttimes met your treachery and this all men know."
 "And?" the Baron asked.
 "He says: 'The art of kanly still has admirers in the Empire.'
 He signs it: 'Duke Leto of Arrakis.'"
 Piter began to laugh.
 "Of Arrakis! oh my!
 This is almost too rich!"

 I really like to think of dialogue in fiction as a silent discussion between the reader and the characters.
 The reader witnesses the conversation, the gestures, reactions and responses, the threads of internal thought, all forms of indirect or unspoken dialogue.
 What makes 'unspoken' dialogue challenging for a writer is not knowing where it may have the most impact.
-A creative writer may have the entire layout of what each character will say, do, and react, like a cinematic scene.
+A creative writer may want to deploy as many details as possible in order to create a cinematic scene.
 As valuable as such details may be, it is important to know when details will be useful for a reader rather than a viewer.

 Thufir Hawat slipped into the training room of Castle Caladan, closed the door softly.
 He stood there a moment, feeling old and tired and storm-leathered.
 His left leg ached where it had been slashed once in service of the Old Duke.
 Three generations of them now, he thought.